pingidentity/pingidentity-devops-getting-started/12-docker-swarm/README.md

 ###################
 ```

-Import to understand that stopping the swarm will still leave the persisted directory
+It is important to understand that stopping the swarm will still leave the persisted directory
 created intact on the host machine in the directory that we created earlier.
 If
 you restarted the swarm again, it would simply startup the PingDirectory with the
 same configuration.
 To wipe out the created directory on the host machine, simply